MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations.md

 :::image type="content" source="media/data-collection-transformations/transformation-overview.png" lightbox="media/data-collection-transformations/transformation-overview.png" alt-text="Diagram that shows ingestion-time transformation for incoming data." border="false":::

+## Supported tables
+The following tables in a Log Analytics workspace support transformations.

+- Any Azure table listed in [Tables that support transformations in Azure Monitor Logs](../logs/tables-feature-support.md).
+You can also use the [Azure Monitor data reference](/azure/azure-monitor/reference/) which lists the attributes for each table, including whether it supports transformations.
+- Any custom table created for the Azure Monitor Agent.

 ## Create a transformation
 There are some data collection scenarios that will allow you to add a transformation using the Azure portal, but most scenarios will require you to create a new DCR using its JSON definition or add a transformation to an existing DCR.
 See [Create a transformation in Azure Monitor](./data-collection-transformations-create.md) for different options and [Best practices and samples for transformations in Azure Monitor](./data-collection-transformations-samples.md) for sample transformation queries for common scenarios.